 $$ D_{i}=\varepsilon_{ij} E_{j} $$

 where summation over j is implied on the right hand side.
-The full anisotropy tensor can be written as
+The full anisotropy tensor can be written as a matrix

 $$\boldsymbol{\varepsilon} = \begin{bmatrix} \varepsilon_{11} & \varepsilon_{12} & \varepsilon_{13} \\ \varepsilon_{21} & \varepsilon_{22} & \varepsilon_{23} \\ \varepsilon_{31} & \varepsilon_{32} & \varepsilon_{33} \end{bmatrix} $$